-Our line of scientifically-validated dietary supplements includes Protandim® NRF1 Synergizer®, Nrf2 Synergizer®, and NAD SynergizerTM, LifeVantage® Omega+ and ProBio.
+Our line of scientifically-validated dietary supplements includes Protandim® NRF1 Synergizer®, Protandim® Nrf2 Synergizer®, Protandim® NAD SynergizerTM, LifeVantage® Omega+ and LifeVantage® ProBio.
 The Protandim® NRF1 Synergizer® is formulated to increase cellular energy and performance by boosting mitochondria production to improve cellular repair and slow cellular aging.
-The Protandim® Nrf2 Synergizer® contains a proprietary blend of ingredients and has been shown to combat oxidative stress and enhance energy production by increasing the body's natural antioxidant protection at the genetic level, inducing the production of naturally-occurring protective antioxidant enzymes, including superoxide dismutase, catalase, and glutathione synthase.
+The Protandim® Nrf2 Synergizer® contains a proprietary blend of ingredients and has been shown to combat oxidative stress and enhance energy production by increasing the body's natural antioxidant protection at the genetic level, inducing the production of naturally-occurring protective antioxidant enzymes including superoxide dismutase, catalase, and glutathione synthase.
 The Protandim® NAD SynergizerTM was specifically formulated to target cell signaling pathways involved in the synthesis and recycling of a specific molecule called NAD (nicotinamide adenine dinucleotide), and has been shown to double sirtuin activity, supporting increased health, focus, energy, mental clarity and mood.
 LifeVantage® Omega+ is a dietary supplement that combines DHA and EPA Omega-3 fatty acids, Omega-7 fatty acids, and Vitamin D3 to support cognitive health, cardiovascular health, skin health, and the immune system.
 LifeVantage® ProBio is a dietary supplement designed to support optimal digestion and immune system function.
-Our TrueScience® line of anti-aging skin and hair care products includes TrueScience® Facial Cleanser, TrueScience® Perfecting Lotion, TrueScience® Eye Serum, TrueScience® Anti-Aging Cream, TrueScience® Hand Cream, TrueScience® Invigorating Shampoo, TrueScience® Nourishing Conditioner and TrueScience® Scalp Serum.
+Our TrueScience® Ine of anti-aging skin and hair care products includes TrueScience® Facial Cleanser, TrueScience® Perfecting Lotion, TrueScience® Eye Serum, TrueScience® Anti-Aging Cream, TrueScience® Hand Cream, TrueScience® Invigorating Shampoo, TrueScience® Nourishing Conditioner and TrueScience® Scalp Serum.
 Petandim® for Dogs is a supplement specially formulated to combat oxidative stress in dogs through Nrf2 activation.
-Axio® is our line of Smart Energy Drink mixes formulated to promote alertness and support mental performance.
-PhysIQTM Prebiotic and PhysIQTM Whey Protein, all formulated to aid in weight management.
+Axio® is our line of nootropic energy drink mixes formulated to promote alertness and support mental performance.
+PhysIQTM Prebiotic and PhysIQTM Prebiotic and PhysIQTM Prebiotic and PhysIQTM Whey Protein, all formulated t

 We sell our products both individually and in stacks.
 A stack consists of multiple products bundled together that are designed to achieve a specific result.
-The Vitality StackTM includes four of our nutrigenomics products - Protandim® NRF1 Synergizer®, Nrf2 Synergizer® and LifeVantage® Omega+ and ProBio.
-It was designed to provide a foundation for wellness, supporting healthy organs, including the brain, heart, eyes, and other vitals.
-With the Ultimate StackTM, we added Protandim® NAD SynergizerTM and PhysIQTM Prebiotic to our Vitality Stack to support gut health and increase sirtuin activity, supporting increased health, focus, energy, mental clarity and mood.
-Our Protandim® Tri-SynergizerTM consists of our Protandim® NRF1 Synergizer®, Nrf2 Synergizer® and NAD SynergizerTM, and was designed to effectively reduce oxidative stress, support mitochondria function, increase sirtuin activity, and target cell signaling pathways to fight the effects of aging.
+By studying the effects of nutrients and natural compounds, we have developed scientifically-backed nutrigenomics products that promote healthy aging on the cellular level.
+By stacking these products together, we have created a foundation for biohacking a healthier life.
+The Vitality StackTM includes four of our nutrigenomics products - Protandim® NRF1 Synergizer®, Protandim® Nrf2 Synergizer®, LifeVantage® Omega+ and LifeVantage® ProBio.
+This product stack was designed to provide a foundation for wellness, supporting healthy organs, including the brain, heart, eyes, and other vitals.
+With the Ultimate StackTM, we added Protandim® NAD SynergizerTM and PhysIQTM Prebiotic to our Vitality StackTM to support gut health and increase sirtuin activity, supporting increased health, focus, energy, mental clarity and mood.
+The Protandim® Tri-SynergizerTM consists of our Protandim® NRF1 Synergizer®, Protandim® Nrf2 Synergizer® and Protandim® NAD SynergizerTM, and was designed to effectively reduce oxidative stress, support mitochondria function, increase sirtuin activity, and target cell signaling pathways to fight the effects of aging.
 We also offer stacks for our PhysIQTM and TrueScience® product lines.